webconn/freemodbus/README.md

 FreeModbus library rework.

-This is a rework of berlios' freemodbus library for embedded systems (http://freemodbus.org/).
+This is a rework of freemodbus library for embedded systems (http://freemodbus.org/) originally written by Christian Walter <wolti@sil.at>.

 Goals of this rework:
 * Replace hungarian notation in code to respond Linux kernel coding guidelines